When I was 9 years old I fell.

-Oddly enough this memory comes back to me every Good Friday…because I feel tired and beaten up during Holy Week.
+Oddly enough this memory comes back to me every Easter…because I feel tired and beaten up during Holy Week.
 My Lenten promises are running dry and I am in desperate need of redemption….ready for cleansing.
 Ready for somebody to remove the slivers of all my falls.

 When Jesus first arrived he was placed in a discarded wooden feed trough that had been relegated to a small barn.
 On rugged wood.
 Slivers everywhere.